 On the other hand, it still provides a relatively safe way to obtain bitcoin in a pseudo-anonymous way, without any extreme hustle or need for KYC or verification.
 These two are definitely interesting options to look at, at least, for the beginners or a bit advanced Bitcoin buyers and hodlers.

 Bitcoin is not anonymous.
-However, if the only concern that you have as the user is not how to get to the bitcoins anonymously, but how to spend them in such a manner, Whir offers the solution to that.
-Thanks to this software, anyone can send bitcoins in a private way, while not being forced to download different apps or create new accounts.
+However, if the only concern that you have as the user is not how to get to the bitcoins anonymously, but how to use, send or spend them in such a manner, Whir offers the solution to that.
+Thanks to Whir, anyone can transact bitcoins in a private way, while not being forced to download different apps or create new accounts.

 The only thing necessary for Whir to function properly is an already existing, and ideally anonymous bitcoin wallet with some bitcoins and the address of the recipient.
 Everything else is done in pretty common steps similar to sending any Bitcoin transaction.